gordonguthrie/TheManual/the_manual/chapter1/introduction.md

 This manual focusses on **building** them only: for people to play them using Sonic Pi.

 SuperCollider is a major programming environment in its own right and to learn how to get the most out of it you will need to study it.
-There <</***** TODO: is this sentence meant to continue?>>

 To learn how to do this, you will need to install SuperCollider.